Summer is normally a relatively quiet time in Oregon politics.

 Politics remains broiling as well, with a special session in September to decide Oregon's political map for the next decade, electioneering for 2022 gearing up, and the reopening of the Oregon Capitol to the public.

 Some of the front-burner issues in the weeks ahead:

 Clock running on gun initiative: A gun control bill approved by the Legislature this year becomes law 91 days after the adjournment — Sept.
 25. A proposed ballot measure to overturn the restrictions needs to gather 74,680 signatures by Sept.
 24 to put the law on hold until a vote in the November 2022 general election.

 Veto deadline: The adjournment of the House and Senate also started the countdown on how long Gov. Kate Brown has to veto bills or line-item veto specific appropriations in fiscal legislation.
-Under the Oregon Constitution, the governor has 30 weekdays to act; the deadline is Aug.
+Under the Oregon Constitution, the governor has 30 weekdays to act.
+Brown's office confirmed Friday that the deadline is Aug.
 6.

-Capitol reopening: The state capitol reopened to the public on July 12, though it may look more like a massive home improvement project than a magnificent statehouse.
-The capitol won't be very user friendly for a while, with major renovations going on through December 2022.
+Capitol reopening: The Oregon State Capitol in Salem will reopen to the public on July 12, though it may look more like a massive home improvement project than a magnificent statehouse.
+The Capitol won't be very user friendly for a while, with major renovations going on through December 2022.

 Redistricting road show: Legislative hearings have been limited to virtual testimony during the pandemic, but a pair of key committees will be traveling the state in a "road show" in September.